Poulpes/onboarding/readme.md

 ### Side Projects and Poulpe's activities
 In addition to client's projects, we want to allocate time for everyone to work on side projects.
 Side Projects are the opportunities to learn new skills *(dev/product/marketing)* things, develop Poulpe's tools, products, services, librairies and refresh yourself.
 Right now (*September 2018*), we're building a new Contact Form Management Service, a.k.a a [GetForm](https://getform.org/) copycat.
 We should launch a beta version by the end of October.

-We have in mind a couple of other ideas, mainly some tools to help us in our work *(managing invoice, planning, etc.)* but also some small librairies (*rails-crud-redux*) or event website *(X-mas calendar)*.
+We have in mind a couple of other ideas, mainly some tools to help us in our work *(managing invoice, planning, etc.)* but also our new website, some small librairies (*rails-crud-redux*) or event website *(X-mas calendar)*.

 Apart from building things... we also want to write product or technical related articles.
 We've just published [one](https://medium.com/@agencepoulpe/le-marketing-dinfluence-a-son-bar%C3%B4m%C3%A8tre-1caa520c7d50) and we plan to carry on a monthly basis.
 If you fancy writing stuff, you'll have a chance.